velut/blob-dl/README.md

 [![npm](https://img.shields.io/npm/v/download-blob)](https://www.npmjs.com/package/download-blob)
 [![License](https://img.shields.io/github/license/velut/download-blob)](https://github.com/velut/download-blob/blob/main/LICENSE)

-This package exports a single function, `downloadBlob`.
+This package exports a single function, `downloadBlob`, which can be used to download a [blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) from the browser and save it as a file.

-## Pros
+## Features

 - Simple API and usage
 - Small size (< 1KB)
 - No dependencies
 - Written in Typescript
-- Well tested and documented
+- ESM only

 ## API & Package Info